tango-adb/docs/docs/tango/daemon/connect-device.md

 ## Authenticate with device

-Once you have a `connection` to the device, you can use `AdbDaemonTransport.authenticate` to initiate the handshake and authenticate with the device.
+Once a connection and a credential store is ready, use `AdbDaemonTransport.authenticate` method to initiate the handshake and authenticate with the device.

 ```ts transpile
 import { AdbDaemonTransport } from "@yume-chan/adb";